ttulka/observations/README.md

 1. [Download the archive](https://github.com/ttulka/observations/releases/download/alpha-0.1.1/observations-windows-alpha-0.1.1.zip)
 2. Unpack it into any directory (e.g. `C:\Users\<user>\`)
 3. Open the directory and run the `observations.exe` executable
-4. (optionally) Create a shortcut of the `observation.exe` file and copy it to the Desktop
+4. (optional) Create a shortcut of the `observation.exe` file and copy it to the Desktop

 ### On Mac